-BBL-848 Old Testament Exegesis

-Guided translation and exegesis in selected texts.
-The student will improve exegetical skills, read widely in constructive approaches to biblical criticism, and will write an exegetical commentary on a selected text.
+BBL-848 Advanced Old Testament Exegesis 4 Guided exegesis in selected texts in a variety of genres.
+The student will incorporate a variety of constructive approaches to biblical criticism and demonstrate competency using the advanced search capabilities of electronic tools.
+The final paper will be an exegetical commentary on a selected text.